skit-ai/dialogy-template-simple-transformers/slu/README.md

 ### 7. Train

-To train an classifier, we run `slu train`
+To train an classifier, we run `slu train`.

 ```shell
 slu train -h